TransDigm (TDG)

 TransDigm’s peers and competitors include Raytheon (NYSE:RTX), L3Harris Technologies (NYSE:LHX), and Moog Inc. (NYSE:MOG.A).

 Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
-TransDigm’s annualized revenue growth of 19.3% over the last two years is above its five-year trend, suggesting its demand recently accelerated.
+TransDigm’s annualized revenue growth of 14.3% over the last two years aligns with its five-year trend, suggesting its demand was predictably strong.

-TransDigm also reports organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
-Over the last two years, TransDigm’s organic revenue averaged 14.9% year-on-year growth.
-Because this number is lower than its normal revenue growth, we can see that some mixture of acquisitions and foreign exchange rates boosted its headline results.
+We can better understand the company’s sales dynamics by analyzing its organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
+Over the last two years, TransDigm’s organic revenue averaged 10% year-on-year growth.
+Because this number is lower than its two-year revenue growth, we can see that some mixture of acquisitions and foreign exchange rates boosted its headline results.

-Looking ahead, sell-side analysts expect revenue to grow 10% over the next 12 months, a deceleration versus the last two years.
-Still, this projection is healthy and implies the market sees success for its products and services.
+Looking ahead, sell-side analysts expect revenue to grow 11.4% over the next 12 months, a slight deceleration versus the last two years.
+Despite the slowdown, this projection is admirable and suggests the market sees success for its products and services.

 6. Operating Margin

-Looking at the trend in its profitability, TransDigm’s operating margin rose by 16.7 percentage points over the last five years, as its sales growth gave it operating leverage.
+Analyzing the trend in its profitability, TransDigm’s operating margin rose by 9 percentage points over the last five years, as its sales growth gave it immense operating leverage.

 7. Earnings Per Share